 Social engineering is generally used for various malicious activities accomplished by human interactions.
 It uses the technique of psychological manipulation to trick users from making security mistakes or even giving away sensitive information.

-Social engineering intends to divulge information or take action through technology.
-The fundamental purpose behind social engineering is to take benefit of a victim’s natural propensities and emotional reactions.
+The technique involves divulging information or taking action through technology.
+The fundamental purpose is to exploit a victim’s natural propensities and emotional reactions.

 There are different types of social engineering.
 All these attacks occur everywhere where human interactions take place.
-Following mentioned below are the most common types of social engineering attacks:
+Following mentioned below are the most common types of these attacks:

 Baiting